What do people use FPGAs for?

 AI and machine learning

-FPGAs are also increasingly used for artificial intelligence (AI) and machine learning.
+FPGAs are also used for artificial intelligence (AI) and machine learning.
 Thanks to their ability to run massive parallel calculations, FPGAs can accelerate neural networks and optimize machine learning algorithms.
-They enable the design of customized neural network architectures, adapted to the specific needs of research projects, improving the efficiency and performance of AI systems.
+They enable the design of customized neural network architectures, and adapt it to the specific needs of research projects.
+It improves the efficiency and performance of AI systems.
 This adaptability is essential for researchers who must constantly innovate and test new approaches in a rapidly evolving field.

 If you’d like to find out more about how FPGAs can meet your company’s specific needs, please contact us at sales@reflexces.com.
 Our team of experts is ready to support you in your projects and offer you customized solutions to maximize your performance.